-In today’s episode, we’re going to talk about where to go to learn the best business strategy.
-And I’ve got some juicy options for you.
-So let’s dive right in.
+In today’s episode, we’re going to talk about where to go to learn the BEST business strategy.

 There are so many people out there who want to give you their advice.
 They want to teach you their special methodology.
 They believe they’ve found the juiciest secret, and you have so many options available to you.

-- We need different business strategies for different products, different services, different countries, different cultures.
+We need different business strategies for different people, different target markets, and different products, services, countries, and cultures.

-So when it comes to selecting someone to tell you what to do with your business, to help guide you to grow your business, here are a few things to look out for.
+When it comes to selecting someone to tell you what to do with your business, to help guide you to grow your business, here are a few things to look out for:

 Does that feel aligned?
 Would you be comfortable taking people through those steps yourself?

 How do they make you feel when you sign up for their free training?
-Does it make you feel positive and excited and thinking about possibilities, or does it really make you feel panicked and worried and freaking out that you’re not going to succeed without them?
+Does it make you feel positive and excited and get you thinking about possibilities?
+Or does it make you feel panicked and worried and freaking out that you’re not going to succeed without them?